-Ron contacted the director of nursing (DON) of that home and arranged a time to visit on the Friday.
+Ron contacted the director of nursing (DON) of that home and arranged a time to visit on a Friday.
 The DON met Ray and John at the home and helped them feel comfortable looking around and asking questions.

 The DON had worked with Senior Moves in the past, and was pleased because the DON knew that the family had already been informed by a third party about the homes services, fees and good reputation; which made the process easier for the DON.

-At the Residential Care home Ron met privately with Ray who said he wanted to take the room.
+At the residential care home, Ron met privately with Ray who said he wanted to take the room.

 Ron then spoke with the DON and brought the two together to finalise the RAD negotiations.